ArminJo/NeoPatterns/README.md

 ![NeoPatterns on breadboard](https://github.com/ArminJo/NeoPatterns/blob/master/extras/Breadboard_complete.jpg)

 # Revision History
+### Version 2.2.1
+- Removed blocking wait for ATmega32U4 Serial in examples.

 ### Version 2.2.0
 - Added support for RGBW patterns.
 Requires additional 200 bytes for the AllPatternsOnMultiDevices example.
 Commenting out `#define SUPPORT_RGBW` or defining `DO_NOT_SUPPORT_RGBW` saves 400 bytes FLASH for the AllPatternsOnMultiDevices example.
 - Use type `Print *` instead of `Stream *`.